swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

       <li>the  meat industry</li>
       <li>the  agro-food industry.</li>
     </ol>
-    <p> If the hygienist movement aims for the destruction of medicine it would however  retain surgery for accidents and other rare cases.
+     If the hygienist movement aims for the destruction of medicine it would however  retain surgery for accidents and other rare cases.

  That being said I am under no illusion about the extent of the victory to be  attained.
 I estimate that only ten per cent of the population will allow  themselves to be convinced of the soundness of our position, while the other  90% will refuse any discussion from the start.
 The latter will prefer to opt  for the suppression of the symptoms produced by their unhealthy habits.
 They  prefer to live dangerously, suffer and die, rather than to live healthily.
 They  prefer stimulation, an artificial euphoria, intoxication, the overexcitement  and dizziness of speed, to wisdom well-being, to the serenity and profound joy  of radiant health.

  It follows that medicine, even if it will be beaten in the scientific domain by  natural hygiene, will remain the preference for the majority.

-One one side will  be the mad and the other the wise ,– hell and paradise,- sickness and health,-  medicine and Natural Hygiene </p>
+One one side will  be the mad and the other the wise ,– hell and paradise,- sickness and health,-  medicine and Natural Hygiene

-    <p>60</p>
+    60

-    <p>Ch.
+    Ch.
 12

 ###### PREPARATION FOR A FAST

 ###### ********

-&nbsp;&nbsp;&nbsp;&nbsp;  Microbes  are no more the cause of illnes than flies are the cause of dirt. -</p>
+&nbsp;&nbsp;&nbsp;&nbsp;  Microbes  are no more the cause of illnes than flies are the cause of dirt. -

 ##### B</strong>&nbsp;&nbsp;&nbsp;&nbsp; efore  embarquing on a fasting cure a certain preparation is indispensible, so as to  avoid&nbsp;&nbsp;